-Learn more about the University of South Carolina
+- Learn more about the University of South Carolina

-Network with other student leaders
+- Network with other student leaders

-Enhance your written and verbal communication skills
+- Enhance written and verbal communication

-Work in a team environment with a diverse group of individuals
+- Work in a diverse team environment

-Gain valuable presentation and critical thinking skills
+- Gain valuable presentation and critical thinking skills

-Develop long-lasting relationships within the
+- Develop long-lasting relationships within the